adrianlerer/Tacit-consensus-and-EPT/README.md

 ## License

-Copyright © 2025 Adrian Lerer.
+Copyright © 2025 Ignacio Adrián Lerer.
 All rights reserved.

 This is an unpublished working paper.
 Please do not cite or circulate without permission.